rrelledge/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 In the **Redis ACLs** tab, you define named *permissions* for specific Redis commands and keys.

 In the **Roles** tab, you create roles.
-Each role consists of a set of permissions for one or more Redis Cloud databases.
+Each role consists of a set of permissions for one or more Redis Enterprise Cloud databases.

 Finally, in the **Users** tab, you create users, and you assign each user a role.